mrkkrp/req/README.md

 HTTP without having to resort to ugly hacking.
 For example, it's possible to define your own HTTP methods, create new ways to construct the body of a request, create new authorization options, perform a request in a different way, and create your own methods to parse and represent a response.
-As a user extends the library to satisfy his/her special needs, the new solutions will work just like the built-ins.
+As the user extends the library to satisfy his/her special needs, the new solutions will work just like the built-ins.
 However, all of the common cases are also covered by the library out-of-the-box.